microtrain/bootcamp/05-HTML/03-ContactForm.md

 </div>
 ```

 [</> code](https://github.com/microtrain/microtrain.github.io/commit/47346c24fe699a610caf7826acf668082318c7d4) We will create a hidden form field with the name of _subject.
 This will access another feature for dealing with the email subject.
 We will make this a hidden field so that we can control what it looks like in our inbox.
+We will put this at the top of the form.
+That way if you decide you want the user to control the subject line all you will need to do is change the type to from *hidden* to *text* and the field will already be in a logical location.
 ```html
 <div>
   <input type="hidden" name="_subject" value="New submission!">